-This category provides an opportunity for members of the public to address the committee on items not listed on the agenda and is limited to 15 minutes (may be extended or continued after the public hearings/general business section of the agenda at the discretion of the Chair) with a maximum of up to three minutes per speaker.
-Please note the Brown Act (Open Meeting Law) does not allow committee members to take action on an item not listed on the agenda.
-If you wish to address the committee, please complete a speaker card and give it to the Recording Secretary.
+This category provides an opportunity for members of the public to address the Subcommittee on items not listed on the agenda and is limited to 15 minutes (may be extended or continued after the public hearings/general business section of the agenda at the discretion of the Chair) with a maximum of up to three minutes per speaker.
+Please note the Brown Act (Open Meeting Law) does not allow the Subcommittee to take action on an item not listed on the agenda.
+If you wish to address the Subcommittee, please refer to the notice at the beginning of this agenda.
 Individuals are limited to one appearance during this section.